 Second- One thing to love about quick bread is they are QUICK to make.
 Yes, there is the baking time, and that does take a while, but the actual preparation time is minimal.

-Fourth- You can use this loaf for anything.
+Third- You can use this loaf for anything.
 It is sweet enough to be a dessert, but not too sweet to be breakfast.
 It is also one of my favorite snacks.

 - Whole Wheat Pastry Flour- You really can use any flour you like, but let me explain why I like to use whole wheat pastry flour for this recipe.
 All whole wheat flours, like refined flours, have different protein levels.
 They can be used to produce different types of baked goods.
 When you are baking cookies, cakes, quick breads, etc, I prefer to use a lower protein flour, for a more tender crumb.